Critical review and analysis of specialised research topic

 - critical analysis and evaluation of published research.

-Students will prepare a research project application for approval by the Methodology Review Panel and an ethics application on their research topic area.
+Students will prepare a research proposal for the approval of the Fourth Year Proposal Committee and an ethics application on their research topic area.

 They will also prepare an extended review of the relevant research and rationale of their research that will include critical analysis of background published research relevant to their research topic.